bartolini/Virgo-framework/README.txt

 - very easy to use php-to-javascript variables passing
 - class autoloading with as many autoloaders as you need (very easily can be integrated with Zend and PEAR classes)
 - support for scripts and cronjobs so it's very easy to use models and logic already developed for your web environment
-- modular architecture allows you to save time and build reusable blocks on your website (called modules for this purpose)
+- modular architecture allows you to save time and build reusable blocks on your website
 - SEO friendly
-- builded with best practises.
+- engineered with best practises.

 ... and much more!

-Tutorial will be added very soon.